QuantEcon/lecture-source-py/source/rst/pandas_panel.rst

 * kernel density estimates of wages by continent

-We will begin by reading in our long format panel data from a csv file and reshaping the resulting ``DataFrame`` with ``pivot_table`` to build a ``MultiIndex``
+We will begin by reading in our long format panel data from a ..csvfile and reshaping the resulting ``DataFrame`` with ``pivot_table`` to build a ``MultiIndex``

 Additional detail will be added to our ``DataFrame`` using pandas'